Plug-and-Play Measurement-Device-Independent Quantum Key Distribution: Introduction

-In the MDI-QKD protocol, Alice and Bob prepare singe-photon states independently, and send those to a third party (Charlie).
-The bit information is randomly encoded in one of the four states in the BB84 protocol.
-Then, Charlie performs Bell state measurements onto the incoming photons and publicly announces the measurement results to Alice and Bob.
-Finally, Alice and Bob can share secret keys after classical post-processing.
-The security of MDI-QKD is based on the time-reversed entanglement-based QKD protocol~\cite{biham96,inamori02}, and thus, even if Eve possesses Charlie, she cannot obtain any information about the secret keys.
+In the MDI-QKD protocol, Alice and Bob prepare singe-photon states independently, and send them to a third party (Charlie).
+The bit information is randomly encoded in one of the four states, $|0\rangle, |1\rangle,|+\rangle=\frac{1}{\sqrt{2}}(|0\rangle+|1\rangle),$ and $|-\rangle=\frac{1}{\sqrt{2}}(|0\rangle-|1\rangle)$.
+Then, Charlie performs Bell state measurements on the incoming photons, and publicly announces the measurement results to Alice and Bob.
+Finally, Alice and Bob can share secret keys after the classical post-processing such as error correction and privacy amplification.
+The security of MDI-QKD is based on the time-reversed entanglement-based QKD protocol, and thus, even if an eavesdropper (Eve) possesses Charlie, she cannot obtain any information about the secret keys~\cite{biham96,inamori02}.

-There have been some experimental implementations of MDI-QKD both in laboratories~\cite{ferreira13,liu13,tang14} and on deployed fiber networks~\cite{rubennok13,tang14_2}.
-In order to successfully demonstrate MDI-QKD, the most critical issue in common is indistinguishability in spectral, polarization and temporal modes between the photons sent by Alice and Bob.
-Since the photons are prepared independently, it is difficult to make them identical.
-All the existing MDI-QKD experiments utilized active control units to match the modes.
-For instance, to match the spectrum, frequency locked lasers with gas cells or distributed feedback lasers with temperature controllers were used.
-However, the use of the active control units is not only a nuisance for practical implementation, but also an obstacle for commercialization due to their exorbitant costs and system complexity.
-For the practical MDI-QKD implementation, therefore, it is necessary to solve the indistinguishability issue with a more convenient and inexpensive method.
+There have been some experimental implementations of MDI-QKD both in laboratories~\cite{ferreira13,liu13,tang14,tang14_2} and on deployed fiber networks~\cite{rubennok13,tang14_3}.
+Very recently, the MDI-QKD with continuous variable also has been implemented~\cite{pirandola15}.
+The most crucial technique for implementing MDI-QKD is to make the photons sent by Alice and Bob indistinguishable~\cite{lo12}.
+In other words, the spectral, polarization, and temporal modes of the photons from Alice and Bob should be identical.
+Since the photons are prepared independently, however, it is difficult to make the photons identical.
+All the existing MDI-QKD experiments utilized active control units to match the modes~\cite{ferreira13,liu13,tang14,tang14_2,rubennok13,tang14_3}.
+For instance, to match the spectrum, frequency locked lasers with gas cells~\cite{tang14} or distributed feedback lasers with temperature controllers~\cite{ferreira13} were used.
+The polarization drift during the transmission and photon arrival timings are also continuously monitored and actively controlled~\cite{ferreira13,liu13,tang14,tang14_2,rubennok13,tang14_3}.
+Since the active control units are bulky and expensive to implement, it is necessary to solve the mode matching issue with a more convenient and inexpensive way.

-In this article, we propose a new scheme of MDI-QKD, named Plug-and-Play MDI-QKD (P\&P MDI-QKD), that minimize the use of active control units.
-We introduce how one can bring the Plug-and-Play architecture into MDI-QKD.
-Then, we will show the proof-of-principle experiment on P\&P MDI-QKD that shows the practicality of the new scheme.
+In this article, we propose a new MDI-QKD scheme that solves the mode matching problem.
+By introducing the plug-and-play method~\cite{muller97} to the MDI-QKD, we can significantly reduce the use of active control units.
+Then, we will show the feasibility of P\&P MDI-QKD by demonstrating the proof-of-principle experiment that exploits a single laser for MDI-QKD.